ManinVx20/football_prediction/README.md

 ## Usage

-Go to football_prediction/crawler while inside a virtual environment and use these commands to recrete datas.
+Go to football_prediction/crawler while inside a virtual environment and use these commands to re-crete datas.

 For football matches of the FIFA World Cups from 1930 to 2018: